School Uniforms and Accessories

 Students are expected to wear the uniform with pride.
 Parents can help by ensuring your child has the correct uniform items and that they are cleaned regularly.
 If there is a reason a student is unable to wear the correct uniform, please write a note to the classroom teacher indicating the reason and duration.
 All items may be purchased at the UWC Thailand Uniform Shop.

 All students are expected to be well-groomed and tidy in appearance.
 Hair is to be worn in a style that does not distract from academic focus.
 Jewellery must be minimal; a single simple ring may be worn, as well as a simple, single necklace.
 Modest earrings may be worn and any other piercings must be subtle.
 Obvious makeup is not permitted.
-Shoes and Hats Students are expected to wear closed-toed shoes or sneakers to school.
-For safety reasons, flip-flops or other sandals are not allowed.

 Official Uniform

-Preschool to grade 12: The school uniform consists of the following items for purchase and are not intended to be gender-specific guidelines.
+The school uniform consists of the following items for purchase and are not intended to be gender-specific guidelines.
 Any piece may be worn by any student, apart from having the appropriate colour of polo shirt per programme:

 - White and blue school cap